 Add a Webhook by Entering a Webhook URL

 To see real-time data, navigate to the Unit tab and click on the unit’s name.
-This will open the Data page, where you can view live noise levels, air quality, and mold risk.
+This will open the Overview page, where you can view live noise levels, air quality, and mold risk.

 You can also: